flatironinstitute/nemos/docs/index.md

                 </p>
                 <hr>
                 <p>
-                    Learn how to analyze neural recordings from scratch with our fully worked out examples. <br><br><i>Requires familiarity with the theory</i>.
+                    Explore fully worked examples to learn how to analyze neural recordings from scratch. <br><br><i>Requires familiarity with the theory</i>.
                 </p>
                 </div>
             <p>